2i2c-org/docs/community-lead/billing/budget-alerts.md

 ## When will _you_ receive a budget forecast alert?

-2i2c will forward these budget forecast alerts to you, the Community Representative, where 2i2c directly pass through cloud costs.
+2i2c will forward these budget forecast alerts to community leaders when 2i2c directly passes through cloud costs.

 ## What thresholds are used for budget forecast alerts?